hyunwoongko/nanoRLHF/README.md

 ```

 #### Reinforcement Learning
 Reinforcement learning is performed using PPO algorithm with the SFT model at 2000 steps as the initial policy.
 To improve training efficiency, [One-step off-policy asynchronous RL](https://github.com/volcengine/verl/tree/main/recipe/one_step_off_policy) is applied.
 If you want to modify hyperparameters, please edit `configs/train_rl.yaml` file.
 Running the following command will start reinforcement learning.
-Moreover, you can monitor the training process if you have a wandb account.
+Moreover, you can monitor the training process if you have wandb account.

 ![one_step](assets/one_step.png)